somework/p2p-path-finder/CONTRIBUTING.md

 1. Fork the repository and clone it locally.
 2. Install dependencies with `composer install`.
-3. Run tests locally with `composer phpunit` and quality checks with `composer check` and quality checks.
+3. Run tests locally with `composer phpunit` and quality checks with `composer check`.

 ## Development workflow